 The wasp is either a solitary or a social species.
 Solitary wasps live alone, not in a colony.
 They do lay eggs, but then leave them alone to hatch.
 Social wasps, in comparison, live in colonies that can have up to thousands of wasps.
 In each colony, the female workers perform all work within the nest.

 Wasps can also be predatory or parasitic.
 Parasitic wasps lay their eggs in the bodies of living animals like spiders and caterpillars.
 The wasp larvae feed on the living host.
 Predatory wasps kill and consume other insects and animals, which they sometimes feed to the larvae.

 Some, but not all, wasp species are aggressive and will sting when threatened.
 Many wasps differ from honey bees since they can sting multiple times.

 Wasps can be beneficial to the environment in which they live.
 They can be used to assist in the management of other pests in agriculture and also used to control pest insect populations around humans.
 In agriculture, they function as pollinators when feeding on plant nectar.

 Do all wasps pollinate?

 Technically wasps do pollinate; they are just not as effective as bees.
 Bees have more hairy bodies that pollen is more likely to stick to and be transported to other plants.
-The smoother body of the wasp can still pollinate.
-It isn’t as efficient/successful as the hairy bee body.
+The smoother body of the wasp can still pollinate, it just isn’t as efficient/successful as the anatomy of the bee.

-Wasp reproduction is a bit complicated as each colony has males, female workers, and queens.
+Wasp reproduction is a bit complicated as each colony have male and female workers, as well as queens.
 The queen lays unfertilized eggs late in the summer, producing male wasps.
 The role of the males is to fertilize the wasps that will become queens the following year.
-Those fertilized females will overwinter in a sheltered location, and in most cases, the rest of the colony will perish.
+Those fertilized females will overwinter (sexually mated queens) in a sheltered location, and in most cases, the rest of the colony will perish.
 Production of worker wasps happens in the spring.
 The queens lay eggs and fertilize the eggs, which then develop into workers, which will build the nest and feed the larvae produced by the queen.